 There are so many products and DIY projects out there, and many people feel they can install these modifications all on their own at a budget that suits them.
 Sadly, though, from wheelchairs to walkers, there are some people who struggle to pull together the funds to make these modifications.
 There are several grants out there you can apply for, as well as nonprofit and government assistance.
 Looking for gently-used items can also bring down the costs of adaptable products.

 It’s also important to remember that children are naturally observant and curious — especially when it comes to wheelchairs and other modifications.
 If they notice their mommy or daddy is different from other parents, they will want to know why.
 In their innocence, they may not ask or point out these differences in the most tactful way, so it’s important to talk to your children about any disability, not just your own.
 Not only will this help your child adjust healthily to your special needs, but it will also help him or her develop compassion and empathy for people who are different.
 If there’s a child in a wheelchair in their kindergarten class, your child will be able to set an inclusive, caring example for the rest of the students.

 Remember, you are not in this alone.
-There are a lot of parents out there experiencing similar situations.
+There are a lot of parents out there experiencing similar situations and ADA remodeling contractors near you who can help.
 Making your house accessible for all is an important way to turn a house into a home.

 No Comments Yet